How To Stop Feeling Guilty and Go To Bed With a Clear Conscience

 However, if you walk around with a self-imposed burden on the shoulders, unable to shake the feeling of guilt from your mind, then you have an unhealthy pattern.

-But before we talk about how you can stop feeling guilty all the time, it is important we address a few questions like What is guilt?
+But before we talk about ways to stop the guilt and go to sleep with a clear conscience, it is important we address a few questions like what is guilt?
 Where does guilt come from?
-Why do I always feel guilty?
+Why do I always hold on to guilt?

 What is Guilt?

-Guilt is that feeling you get when your choices–actions, thoughts, motivations–cause a clash between external expectations of society and your internal convictions and beliefs.
+Guilt is that feeling you get when your choices – actions, thoughts, motivations – cause a clash between external expectations of society and your internal convictions and definitions.

-Here is a simple way to look at it: you feel guilty when you believe you have acted unfairly or wronged someone or society.
+Here is a simple way to look at it: you feel guilty when you believe you have acted unfairly toward someone or society.

 Guilty people are always on the defensive, castigating their actions and using words like: